 The landscape and architecture of South Devon was previously a closed book to me, save for a few visits to Exeter, and innumerable journeys through to Cornwall.
 Only since part of my family moved to Dartmouth did an opportunity arise to do some exploring.

 I have become familiar with a small area of South Devon bound by Dartmouth, Seacombe and Totnes, in a triangle of outstanding variety and natural beauty.
 The area contains fishing villages, boggy creeks, boatyards and mills.
-On both sides of the river Dart up to Totnes are small villages, picturesque churches, waterside pubs, bridges, and ferries.
+On both sides of the river Dart up to Totnes are small villages, picturesque churches, waterside pubs, bridges, ferries and old mills.
 These places are the subjects recorded in these paintings.

 I hope you enjoy them as much as I did.